fgrehm/bindler/README.md

 ```

 ## Usage
-Add one of `plugins.json`, `.vagrant_plugins.json`, or `vagrant/plugins.json`
-to your project root.
-The first matching file will be used as your
-project's plugins.json file.
+Add a plugin manifest file under one of [these filenames](lib/bindler/local_plugins_manifest_ext.rb#L4-L12).
+Currently the accepted formats are JSON and YAML.
+The recommended filenames are `plugins.json` or `plugins.yml`.

 ```json
 [